 “The application of image science and domain expertise to discern if a questioned image or video is an accurate representation of the original data by some defined criteria, and/or the determination of the original source of the image.”

-We begin all forensic video authentication and analysis investigations with a preliminary analysis.
+We begin all forensic video authentication and analysis investigations with an initial analysis.
 Throughout this process, our experts review the video recording in depth through frame by frame analysis.
-The goal of the preliminary analysis is to determine if any signs of tampering, anomalies or other red flags are present.
+The goal of the initial analysis is to determine if any signs of tampering, anomalies or other red flags are present.
 This allows us to learn more about your video recording before proceeding to more costly and detailed forensic testing.